zhengye1/Eatr/README.md

 6. Alice should be able to mark Bob's comment as “helpful” or “unhelpful.”
 When applicable, comments would be shown with a note saying something like “24 out of 32 people found this helpful.”

+7. If admin is logging to the site, he/she will able to perform CRUD operations on restaurants data and users' comments.